Hello! In this video tutorial, we will learn how to cite books and eBooks using the Chicago Notes & Bibliography style, 18th edition.

 Americans have increasingly shown their support of art through museum visits.
 As reported by Kammen, "Attendance at art museums rose from 22 million per year to well over 100 million in 2000."1

-In this next example, the book is overseen by editors, but each chapter has a different author.
-If you only use information from a single chapter, you will cite that chapter only.
-You will need to locate the same citation components as the first example, but also the title, author, and page ranges of the chapter you are citing.
+In this next example, the book is overseen by editors, and each chapter has a different author.
+If you only use information from a single chapter, cite only that chapter.
+You need to locate the same citation components as the first example, but also the title and author of the chapter you are citing.

 First, begin with the author of the chapter you are using, followed by the title of the chapter.
 Enclose the title of the chapter in quotation marks.
 For this example, the first word of the title is italicized since it is the title of a book, but the rest of the chapter title is not italicized.